-- Fugitive emissions from air conditioning based on the main air conditioning unit these emissions are difficult to determine and are not considered to be material. - Fabric recycling All fabric off-cuts are reused as sample swatches. - Capital goods (machinery and computer) none purchased in the reporting period - Emissions from lubricants and grease small amounts of lubricants and grease are used in fabric cutting equipment.
+- Fugitive emissions from air conditioning based on a small air conditioning unit in the board room these emissions are difficult to determine and are not considered to be material. - Fabric recycling All fabric off-cuts are reused as sample swatches.

+- Emissions from lubricants and grease small amounts of lubricants and grease are used in fabric cutting equipment.
 The emissions are likely to be negligible (relative to other Scope 3 emissions) for SLF.
 Determining these emissions will be costly relative to their likely significance. - Use phase emissions such as manufacture into other furnishing and refurbishment are considered to be nil, as the fabric is used in the manufacture of another product.
 There are no direct emissions associated with the fabric at this stage of its lifecycle and guarantee period of 12 years. - End of life emissions fabric is high quality, long lasting and has a warranty period of 12 years.
 SLF has contact with manufacturers but only limited awareness of where the fabric as a finished product is sold.
 That and due to the long life of its products it is impossible for SLF to keep track of what happens to each piece of fabric sold.